Wednesday, February 26, 2020

 Top actors interpret the members of the Kim family on the hill and the Park family in the slum.
 We also learn to know the former housekeeper and her husband hiding from loan sharks and their gangsters who chase them because of their unpaid debts.
 We recognize their nice potential as individuals, but the film is a cruel satire, even a horror story, about what happens to people in a "dog eat dog" world.

 The film is full of memorable observations.
 Everybody is dependent on mobile devices, but it's almost impossible to access WiFi range in a half-basement home.
-The daughter of the Kim family has artistic talent, but she is reduced to using it to forge documents with Photoshop.
+The daughter of the Kim family has artistic talent, but she is reduced to using it to forge documents in Photoshop.
 In the confrontation of the two poor families there is a memorable sequence of a "mobile phone standoff" where both threaten to expose the other.

 The theme of communication is ubiquitous, and even Morse code figures in the narrative.
 The little boy of the rich family has learned it at the junior boy scouts.
 He is also the one to observe that all Kim family members smell the same (the basement).

 The background of the Korean war is felt in the presence of nuclear shelters and characters parodying North Korean news anchors.
-It is also a reminder that things could get even worse.
+It is also a reminder that things could get worse.

 The Park family is seen in a humoristic and sympathetic light.
 Yeon-kyo, the lady of the house, is gentle and beautiful, but she is no housewife and cannot even cook, which is why a housekeeper is obligatory.
 An original touch is a love-making sequence with clothes on.